skatz1990/large_scale_big_data_pipeline/README.md

 # - MinIO Console: http://localhost:9001 (minioadmin/minioadmin)
 # - Kafka UI: http://localhost:8080
 # - Trino: http://localhost:8080 (for API access)

+# Set up database connections in Superset (run after first startup)
+./scripts/setup_superset_databases.sh

+## Troubleshooting

+### Authentication Issues
+If you encounter authentication errors with Trino, the configuration has been set to use insecure authentication for development.
+This is configured in `config/trino/config.properties`.

+**Note**: The Trino SQLAlchemy driver requires a username even when authentication is disabled.
+Use `anonymous` as the username in connection strings: `trino://anonymous@trino:8080/memory/default`

+### Testing Database Connections
+After setup, you can test the connections in Superset SQL Lab:
+- Use the `trino_memory` database for testing
+- Try queries like `SHOW TABLES` or `SELECT * FROM test_table2`
 ```

 ## Data Flow